INSTRUCTIONS TO AUTHORS

 - Original articles: studies that aggregate new information for Nursing and Health.
-Randomized clinical trials, case-control studies, cohort, prevalence, incidence, accuracy studies, case study, and qualitative studies are included in this category.
+Randomized clinical trials, case-control studies, cohort, prevalence, incidence, accuracy studies, case studies, and qualitative studies are included in this category.
 Original articles must contain a maximum of fifteen (15) pages, including abstracts and a maximum of 50 references and up to 7 authors.

-- Authors should adopt the https://www.equator-network.org/ guidelines to write any type of article.
+- Authors must adopt the https://www.equator-network.org/ guidelines to write any type of article.
 It is mandatory to indicate in the method in “study design” which Equator instrument was used to guide the methodology.
 Failure to comply with this standard will lead to the archiving of the manuscript.

 - Review: it uses systematic methods and explicit criteria to identify, select and critically assess relevant research, and to collect and analyze data from studies included in the review.
-Included in this category are: systematic review with and without meta-analyzes, integrative review and Scoping Review.
-Reviews should contain a maximum of twenty (20) pages, including abstracts, with a maximum of 50 references and up to 6 authors.
+Included in this category are: systematic review with and without meta-analysis, integrative review and Scoping Review.
+Reviews must contain a maximum of twenty (20) pages, including abstracts, with a maximum of 50 references and up to 6 authors.

 - REBEn requires review protocols to be registered in PROSPERO, https://www.crd.york.ac.uk/prospero/, or made available on a free-access website.